 \subsubsection{Training Dataset}

 We use the benchmark dataset ShapeNet-ViPC \cite{zhang2021view}, which is derived from ShapeNet \cite{chang2015shapenet}.
 It contains 13 categories and 38,328 objects, including airplane, bench, cabinet, car, chair, monitor, lamp, speaker, firearm, sofa, table, cellphone, and watercraft.
 The complete ground-truth point cloud is generated by uniformly sampling 2048 points on the mesh surface from ShapeNet \cite{chang2015shapenet}.
-Each object has a complete point cloud, 24 rendered images under 24 view points, and 24 corresponding incomplete point clouds.
+Each object has a complete point cloud, 24 rendered images under 24 viewpoints, and 24 corresponding incomplete point clouds.
 The incomplete point cloud is generated from the corresponding viewpoint (with occlusion) and also contains 2048 points.
-The image data is rendered from 24 view points as ShapeNetRendering in 3D-R2N2 \cite{choy20163d}.
-During training, the image view point is randomly chosen for each training data pair and the point cloud will be aligned to the chosen image.
+The image data is rendered from 24 viewpoints as ShapeNetRendering in 3D-R2N2 \cite{choy20163d}.
+During training, the image viewpoint is randomly chosen for each training data pair and the point cloud will be aligned with the chosen image.
 For a fair comparison, we use the same training setting as in ViPC \cite{zhang2021view}, i.e., 80\% of the eight categories for training.